VarshithSatti/URL-shorther/README.md

 This is a basic url shortner which uses node.js, mongodb, and html, css, javascipt.

-Make sure you have node.js and mongoDB to use this program first download this. then run
+Make sure you have **node.js and mongoDB installed** to use this program. first download this. then run
 ```
 npm i
 ```